microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 ```powershell
 Invoke-Webrequest https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe -OutFile C:\putty.exe
 ```
 Once you've got all those sorted, you're ready to deploy the environment.
-The environment will consist of a single **resource group** containing 2 virtual machines, connected on a single virtual network.
+The environment will consist of a single **resource group** containing the Jenkins Master VM, connected to a single virtual network.
 One of the virtual machines will be the **Jenkins Master**, while the other will be a standard Ubuntu Linux VM, that will be configured using Jenkins, later in the lab series.

 ## Deployment Options